Is Paula's Choice Clinical 1% Retinol Treatment Safe?

 Common Side Effects

-- Redness — very common, especially during initial use
+- Redness, dryness, and peeling — very common, especially during the first few weeks of use (often called 'retinization')

-- Increased sun sensitivity — always use daily sunscreen
+- Increased sun sensitivity — always use a broad-spectrum SPF 30+ sunscreen daily

 Interactions to Watch For